 6. Create Tracks on Your Workshop Ceiling

-If you have those big plastic storage bins sitting around your floor and taking up space, this tool storage idea will get them up by the ceiling and out of your way.
+If you have those big plastic storage bins sitting around your floor and taking up space, these tool storage ideas will get them up by the ceiling and out of your way.
 To start, take measurements of the tops of the bins, including the lip.
 The lip of the bin is what will slide into your track and hold it in place.
 Screw 2x2s into the ceiling, spacing your 3 ½-inch screws every two feet along the 2x2s.
 This will form your body for your hanger.
 You want the bin’s lips to just brush against the 2x2s when you slide them up and into place.

 Center and screw 1x4s into your 2x2s using 2-inch screws to make the ledge where the bin’s lips will rest against.
 It should form a T-shape.
 Slide your bins into place.
 You can store scrap wood, seasonal items, or lightweight tools you don’t use a lot.
 As a bonus, you can get labels and write on the bottom of each bin what you stored in them.

-7. Pie Tin Saw Blade Holders
+7. Pie Tin Saw Blade Holders Storage Ideas

 Saw blades are one dangerous item lurking around your garage or workshop, especially if you have them sitting on tables or stacked by your saws.
 They can also be expensive, so you don’t want them to accidentally fall on the floor.